Shadoward/nelallrename/README.md

 ```
 usage: nelallrename.py [-h] allFolder nelFolder

-Rename the *.all files using the colunm linename inside the *.nel
+Rename the *.all files using the LineRunline nelgroup inside the .nel files.

 positional arguments:
   allFolder   allFolder (str): ALL folder path.
 This is the path where the *.all files to process are.